taverianov/cloudlinux-documentation/docs/shared/elevate/README.md

 * the Leapp report: `/var/log/leapp/leapp-report.txt`

-Verify that the current OS is the one you were upgrading to.
+Verify that the current OS successfully upgraded to the new version.

 ```bash
 cat /etc/redhat-release